 A working knowledge of the juvenile justice system is required.
 Experience using any of the following database programs is a plus: Clerk’s Odyssey program, DJJ Prevention Database, and Ninth Circuit diversion program databases.
-A Bachelor’s degree from an accredited college or university with a major in public administration, business, social work or a related social science is preferred along with two years of progressively responsible experience in program administration or evaluation.
-Educational requirement may be substituted with additional relevant experience on a year-for-year basis.
+A Bachelor’s degree from an accredited college or university with a major in public administration, business, social work or a related social science and two years of progressively responsible experience in program administration or evaluation may substitute for the recommended college education on a year for year basis.
 A Master’s degree in an area cited above may substitute for the recommended experience.

 Equal opportunity employer